energiezwerg/smarthome/doc/source/config.rst

 There is a `README.md` for every plugin that gives the necessary configuration information.
 To continue reading follow the :doc:`plugin <plugins_all>` page.

+**Using an older version of a plugin**

+If you are not using the newest version of the SmartHomeNG core, if may be necessary to use an older version of a plugin.
+Some plugins come with embedded older versions.
+To load an older version of the plugin, you have to specify the parameter `plugin_version` in the configuration section of the plugin.

+To find out, if a plugin comes with an older version (or versions), take a look at the plugin's directory. if you find a subdirectory with the name starting with `_pv_` the plugin comes with an older (previous) version.
+The rest of the folder name specifies the version number.
+If you find a subfolder `_pv_1_3_0`, it contains the v1.3.0 of the plugin.
+To load that version, just add `plugin_version: 1.3.0` to the plugin configuration.

+.. _`logging.yaml`:

 logging.yaml
 ------------